 Mistake #3: Seeking Revenge

 Divorce is one life event where you may come face to face with your diabolical, evil self.
-Your fear and struggle are so big that you get stuck in your endless stream of self talk:
+Your fear and struggle are so big that you get stuck in your endless thought stream:

-Focusing on these questions and these hurts is a surefire way to keep you tied to the past.
+Focusing on these questions and this pain is a surefire way to keep you tied to the past.

-I've heard many wicked revenge stories that scorned wives inflicted on their soon-to-be-ex-husbands.
-From cleaning the toilet with his toothbrush to flicking ashes in his coffee, to using super glue to attach his "unfaithful organ" to his leg.
+I've heard many wicked revenge stories of scorned wives inflicting terror on their soon-to-be-ex-husbands, from cleaning the toilet with his toothbrush, to flicking ashes in his coffee, to using super glue to attach his "unfaithful organ" to his leg.
 (This last one required surgery to fix!)

 Blaming someone or something will hold you in the misery of a broken marriage forever.
 Let go of him and the life you once had.
-Whatever it takes.
-Your relationship with YOU holds the magic key to your new life.
+Do whatever it takes.
+Your relationship with yourself holds the magic key to your new life.

-Mistake #4: Being Alone is Not Being Lonely
+Mistake #4: Thinking That Being Alone Means Being Lonely

-I've talked to hundreds of divorced women and their biggest heartache is that feeling of emptiness.
-It's more than being alone.
-It's a disorienting, empty feeling to be single and without a partner, after years of marriage.
+I've talked to hundreds of divorced women and, for many, their biggest heartache is that feeling of emptiness.
+It's more than just being alone.
+It's a disorienting, empty feeling to be single and without a partner after years of marriage.

 Have you taken a look at yourself lately?